 - “Let’s wait here for Jesus to come out.”

-Q. What do you think about their decision?
+- What do you think about their decision?
+(Deuteronomy 22:8)

-- Now or never!
-They were willing to take extreme measures.
+- They were willing to take desperate measures.

-- It was tough, difficult and quite strange decision.
-(After all, they decided to open the roof of somebody’s house, it wasn’t their house.)
+- They took a tough, difficult and a quite strange decision.
+They decided to open the roof of somebody’s house, it wasn’t their house, after all!

-- The paralytic man must have agreed to be lowered down on mat from the roof.
+- The paralytic man must have agreed to take this dangerous route.

 - Jesus was preaching to the crowd.

 - Everyone was listening.
 And suddenly, there was a noise on the roof.

 - And before, anybody could realize what was happening, there was a manlowered down from the roof by four men.
 It was quite an attention grabber!

 How can Jesus ‘see’ our faith?
 (Hebrews 11:6)

 - What can be said from these four men’s action?

 - They knew about his friend’s desperate need.